alexs2112/University-Notes/GRST357/07 - Juvenal, Satire 3, 4.md

  - He explains:
 	 - Inversion of the normal order of things in Rome
 	 - Greeks push aside the poor in Rome (greed)
-	 - Wealthy - ofen ex-slaves or slaves (lust)
+	 - Wealthy - often ex-slaves or slaves (lust)
 	 - City housing (Greek present) compared to country housing (Roman past)
 	 - Rome at night, insomnia, night-time traffic, falling tiles
 	 - Explains later on night, assaulted by the bully (black humor?)
 	 - Conclusions, a final complaint about Rome and praise of the country
  - Was Rome really as bad as Umbricius says?
 The text is full of impatience, anger, prejudice

 ### Satire 4: The Roman Emperor
  - This poem is an attack on the emperor Domitian